- 1 Military Short Sale – Comprehensive information below:

 (Note: When working with Dennis Blackmore, REALTOR(R)/Agent Owner Creed Realty the bank pays all real estate military short sale commissions and closing costs.)

-The decision for military personnel pcs’ing to short sale their home is a huge personal issue and should be discussed with a REALTOR(R) and a Real Estate Attorney.
+The decision for military personnel who are undergoing PCS orders to short sale their home is a huge personal issue and should be discussed with a REALTOR(R) and a Real Estate Attorney.
 The REALTOR(R)/Attorney team is an important part in the process.
 These short sale opportunities for military families to “get well” are probably once in a lifetime

 Previously the National Mortgage Settlement Act provided relief to service members by:

-Under the settlement, mortgage servicers will provide short sale agreements and deficiency waivers to those servicemembers who were forced to sell their home for less than they owed on their mortgage due to a PCS, but who are not eligible for HAP.
-The provision extends benefits to servicemembers who bought their homes between July 1, 2006 and December 31, 2008, or who received a PCS after October 1, 2010.
-(Thjs may make you eligible)
+Under the settlement, mortgage servicers will provide short sale agreements and deficiency waivers to those service members who were forced to sell their home for less than they owed on their mortgage due to a PCS, but who are not eligible for HAP.
+The provision extends benefits to service members who bought their homes between July 1, 2006 and December 31, 2008, or who received a PCS after October 1, 2010.
+(This may make you eligible)

-Recently, Fannie Mae and Freddie Mac announced their own program to help military homeowners pcsing and short sales.
+announced their own program to help military homeowners PCS’ing and short sales.
 Specifically: